EGA-archive/ega-fuse-client/README.md

 ## Build the project
+First, clone the project to your local machine.

-To build the project run the command below.
+Then to build the project use below command inside the cloned repository.
 It will produce the executable jar file in the /target directory.
 ```
 mvn clean install
 ```

 ## Run the project

+Before running ensure to have `/tmp/mnt` directory created in your local machine

 Use the command below to run the jar
 ```
-java -jar target/ega-fuse-client-2.0.0.jar --cf=CREDENTIAL_FILE_PATH
+java -jar target/ega-fuse-client-2.0.1-SNAPSHOT.jar --cf=CREDENTIAL_FILE_PATH
 ```
 or
 ```
-java -jar target/ega-fuse-client-2.0.0.jar --cf=CREDENTIAL_FILE_PATH --m=MOUNTPOINT_PATH --cache=CACHE_SIZE --c=CONNECTION --cpf=CONNECTION_PER_FILE
+java -jar target/ega-fuse-client-2.0.1-SNAPSHOT.jar --cf=CREDENTIAL_FILE_PATH --m=MOUNTPOINT_PATH --cache=CACHE_SIZE --c=CONNECTION --cpf=CONNECTION_PER_FILE
 ```
 or

-In Linux the fuse layer can also be started, stopped and restarted using shell script ./fuseclient.sh as:
+The fuse layer can also be started, stopped and restarted using shell script ./fuseclient.sh as:

 ```
 ./fuseclient.sh start "--cf=CREDENTIAL_FILE_PATH"